-About 99% of people who are visiting Peru are visiting Cuzco – however, most of them are only passing through.
+About 99% of people who are traveling around Peru visit Cuzco – however, most of them are only passing through.
 Cuzco is the gateway to Machu Picchu, the mystic Inca town that is set high up in Andes Mountains, often referred to as the Lost City Of The Incas.
 Cuzco is often overlooked as a destination in itself – but it is so worth a visit, even if there was no Machu Picchu nearby!
 I spent about ten days in Cuzco when I did the Salkantay Trek (I have yet to share the highlights of the trek with you, but I guarantee you, the photos will make you want to hop on the next flight!
 So instead of planning to just pass through Cuzco on your way to Machu Picchu, consider spending a few nights here – trust me, you won’t regret it.
-Here are my top five reasons why Cuzco is worth a trip:
+Here are my top five reasons why you should visit Cuzco:

 1 A gem of a city

 Because most people have only Machu Picchu on their bucket list they don’t pay too much attention to Cuzco, but let me tell you: Cuzco is actually a gem of a city, with beautiful architecture, an impressive cathedral, a gorgeous Plaza De Armas, fantastic shopping for local handicraft and woolen textiles (there are several markets around town that sell everything from blankets to pottery) and a number of festivals throughout the year.
 Plus, it is located in a stunning setting, nestled in the Andes Mountains.
 I never got tired wandering the streets of Cuzco, marveling at the ornate wooden balconies, getting lost in the streets and stumbling across little plazas and charming churches.
 You might be lucky to catch local dance groups in their traditional dresses while you’re there.